 If a frenum is too large or deep it can sometimes restrict or obstruct normal function of the body part to which it is attached, for example, the tongue or lips.

-There are three frena in the mouth.
+There are five frena in the mouth.
 The most problematic frenum is found in the midline under the tongue.
 This is known as a lingual frenum.
 When this frenum prevents correct tongue function, it is commonly known as tongue-tie or ankyloglossia.

 When is a Frenectomy Recommended?